 I believe it can be as simple as this: If you want to be free of binge eating, you are ready to be free of binge eating.

 Rational Recovery Helped Me Let Go of the “Benefits” of Binge Eating

 I also realize that it’s not that simple for everyone, especially if you’ve come to believe that your eating disorder serves a purpose in your life, or helps you cope with problems, or helps you fill some sort of emotional void (see my podcast about emotional attachment to binge eating).
 I know that when I believed my eating disorder gave me certain benefits, it was much easier to think that I wasn’t ready to give it up.
 Even thought I knew that whatever theoretical benefits or temporary pleasure I received from the binge eating wasn’t worth the cost, the idea that binge eating was a coping mechanism made it easier to keep hanging on to the behavior.

 In order to feel ready to let the binge eating go, I spent a long time in therapy and on my own trying to sort out things in my life and solve other problems.
 Some of these problems I did sort out and solve, and some of these problems I didn’t; but there was always another problem I could find and decide that I needed to fix before I could be free of binge eating.

 If Rational Recovery would have been another approach saying that it might not work if you have other problems to sort out first, I don’t think it would have helped me.
 I needed a no excuses approach at the time.
+I needed to hear that whatever benefits I thought binge eating gave me were irrational and not my true thoughts.
 I needed to learn that I could quit right away without having to do anything else first.
 In other words, I needed to hear that I was already ready to let the binge eating go.